 Disquisitions

-As you look towards graduation, you will likely be focused on completing and defending your disquisition, but you'll also need to prepare said disquisition for publication.
+As you look towards graduation, you will likely be focused on completing and defending your disquisition, but you'll also need to prepare your disquisition for publication.
 As a professional document, your disquisition will be part of your professional portfolio for the rest of your career, and it also needs to meet the high standard of quality set by all previous disquisitions published by NDSU.
-Therefore, as a penultimate step before graduation, you will need to submit your disquisition to the Graduate School and complete our publication review.
+Therefore, as a penultimate step before graduation, you will need to complete the Graduate School's publication review.

 While the outcome of the review is your published disquisition, we also see it as one last opportunity to help you develop and practice a valuable skill: how to produce a professional document.
-To that end, we've prepared a disquisition knowledge base with formatting tips and solutions to common problems, we have graduate consultants at the Center for Writers and Instructional Design Center available to help you one-on-one, and we host formatting workshops throughout the semester.
+To ensure your success, we maintain a number of resources available for you, including:

 • PDF tagging